Deltares/hydromt/docs/dev/plugin_dev/custom_implementation/driver.rst

             # read and combine files as needed
             ...

-Optionally, you can implement `write` to save data in the same or a different format:
+Optionally, you can implement ``write`` to save data in the same or a different format.
+This is useful for e.g. when using ``DataCatalog.export_data`` functionality.

 .. code-block:: python